tofu-tf/tofu/docs/tofu.logging.recipes.auto.md

 ---
+id: tofu.logging.recipes.auto
-id: tofu.logging.recipes.auto title: Tofu Logging recipes
+title: Logging auto derivation
 ---
 ## The problem
 Often you see that in well modularized apps log messages are quite the same: